Circassian paganism: Offerings and rituals

 It is quite probable that at one time the Circassians had a separate priestly caste that officiated religious services and rites.
 However, there are no indications that arcane sects nor a power wielding priestly class jealously guarding hidden mysteries inaccessible to the common folk, as was the case in various ancient societies, ever existed; the oldest partaker, who passed on the knowledge to his lay disciples, usually performs religious rites.

-It is believed that performance of special rites of worship, in which supplicants encircle a venerated object (like a holy tree, or a spot stricken by lightning) invoke the resident spirits and unlocked their latent powers.
+It is believed that performance of special rites of worship, in which supplicants encircle a venerated object (like a holy tree, or a spot stricken by lightning) invoke the resident spirits and unlock their latent powers.
 Some accounts tell of solemn processions round a tree with the supplicants carrying torches; these rituals formed a significant part of a complex system of prayers.
 The most sacred class of dances was called wij (x’wrey), which is performed by dancers, forming a circle round a venerated object.

 Religious rites are sometimes accompanied by chanting.
 Songs were intoned during feasts in honour of thunder, during sacrifices, and amongst other traditional festivals.
 When lightning struck a place or an object, a special kind of wij was performed round the stricken spot accompanied by the Song of Lightning (Schible Wered).

 Another class of rites of supplication is concerned with prevention of disease; a primitive form of inoculation existed amongst the ancient Circassians in prevention of smallpox, and such an inoculation would be followed by placement in a swing, rocked to the accompaniment of a special chant, Your Lordship (Ziywis-hen), which invoked the mercy of the deity of the disease.

 Alongside religious rites may be provided oaths and vows, wherein violation would lead to contempt and shame, and traditionally often retribution by the community.

-Beliefs and Creation
+Beliefs and creation

-The Khabzeist faith is monistic, with utmost prominence given to the god Tha (Тхьэ, tħa), Theshxwe, who begets the universe.
-First of all, Tha expresses himself generating the Word or cosmic Law (khy), the primordial pattern from which all the beings form naturally, developing by internal laws.
+The Khabzeist faith is monistic, with utmost prominence given to the supreme Theshkhue (colloquially shortened to The), who begets the universe.
+Theshkhue expresses himself generating the Logos or cosmic Law (khy), the primordial pattern from which all the beings form naturally, developing by internal laws.
 Enlightenment for men corresponds to an understanding of Tha's Law.

-Theshxwe is omnipresent in his creation (coagulation); according to Adyghe cosmological texts, "his spirit is scattered throughout space".
-In Adyghe hymns Tha (Thashxue) is referred to as "the One everyone asks, but who doesn't ask back", "the multiplier of the non-existent", "on whom everyone places their hope, but who doesn’t place hope on anyone", "from whom the gifts come", "His amazing work", "the One who permits heaven and earth to move".
+Theshkhue is omnipresent in his creation (coagulation); according to Adyghe cosmological texts, "his spirit is scattered throughout space".
+In Adyghe hymns, Theshkhue is referred to as "the One everyone asks, but who doesn't ask back", "the multiplier of the non-existent", "on whom everyone places their hope, but who doesn’t place hope on anyone", "from whom the gifts come", "His amazing work", "the One who permits heaven and earth to move".